LeastAuthority/magic-crystal/protocol.md

 Select a petname corresponding to an uncollected Shard.
 Establish a magic-wormhole file-transfer connection to this shard in "receive" mode (see the "backup" section for more details).
-On the Custodian side -- which is the "send" side -- the user must  the "purpose"; this should be prompted to them via the same out-of-band channel used to communicate the wormhole code.
+On the Custodian side – which is the "send" side – the user must  the "purpose"; this should be prompted to them via the same out-of-band channel used to communicate the wormhole code.
 The Custodian also selects the correct petname for this user (in case, for example, they have multiple different Shards for one "purpose").
 If the Custodian has the correct Shard (i.e. they previously received one for this "purpose" and saved it under the same petname selected this time) they offer as ``<purpose>.shard`` in the file-transfer.
-Once the transfer is completed successfully the Custodian _could_ delete the Shard (we leave this as an upon UX question).
+Once the transfer is completed successfully the Custodian **could** delete the Shard (we leave this as an upon UX question).

 On the "recovery" side, this Shard is recorded alongside the local petname.

-Once a "threshold" number of Shards are collected the collection phase ends.
+Once a "threshold" number of Shards are collected, the collection phase ends.

-After the collection phase we haev enough Shards so they can be combined and decrypted.
+After the collection phase, we have enough Shards so they can be combined and decrypted.
 This yields the Application Data (if it had been encrypted beforehand, it would be ciphertext still here).
 The recovery session is now completed.
-We again leave it as an open UX question whether to delete the Shards or not at this point.
+Again, we leave it as an open UX question whether to delete the Shards or not at this point.

-### "Out of Band" Authentication
+### "Out of Band" Authentication<a name="out-band-auth"></a>

-We depend above on "out of band" authentication.
+We depend on "out of band" authentication.
 This means, for example, being confident you're speaking over the phone to the right human.
 It could mean re-using an existing secure channel like a Signal chat.
-You may be meeting in-person and speaking to each other in real-time.
+You may be meeting in person and speaking to each other in real time.

 In any case, much of the protocol depends on the correct identification of the other human.
-This fills the need that "public key infrastructure" often does.
+This replaces the functionality that Public Key Infrastructure often provides.

-This opens up a prospective secret-holder to social attacks.
+It also opens up a prospective secret-holder to social attacks.
-For instance, if an attacker might successfully impersonates a "threshold" number of friends of a secret-holder then they can recover that secret.
+For instance, if an attacker might successfully impersonates a "threshold" number of friends of a secret-holder, then they can recover that secret.
-Similarily, if an attacker can successfully convince enough Custodians that they are the secret-holder then they again may recover the secret.
+Similarly, if an attacker can successfully convince enough Custodians that they are the secret holder, then they again may recover the secret.

-Users must use caution when sending out Shards: the software must explain the importance of this action and in particular the importance of being sure of the recipient of it.
+Users must use caution when sending out Shards: the software must explain the importance of this action, in particular, the importance of being sure of the recipient of it.
 That is, when the Magic Wormhole is being set up, users must take the time to correctly identify whom they are giving the code to.
 One code should only be given to one other person.
 Users should also be warned that each re-try is another opportunity for an attacker to guess a code (that is, having to retry many times in a row is unlikely and may indicate an attack).

-Example with Existing Tools
+Example with Existing Tools<a name="example-existing-tools"></a>
 ---------------------------

 The Dark Crystal team have produced a proof-of-concept tool in Rust to produce Shard data.
 See https://gitlab.com/dark-crystal-rust/dark-crystal-wormhole
-There are existing Magic Wormhole file-transfer tools including the reference Pythong command-line tool.
-See https://github.com/magic-wormhole/magic-wormhole
+There are existing Magic Wormhole file-transfer tools including the reference Python command-line tool (see [https://github.com/magic-wormhole/magic-wormhole](https://github.com/magic-wormhole/magic-wormhole)).

 The above protocol can be approximated with these tools by using some conventions.